Skip to main content Skip to navigation

 Examination Feedback

-If you are required to resit a failed module in order to be awarded your Diploma, you will automatically be sent a copy of your exam script.
+If you are a student in the Economics Department, you will automatically be sent a copy of your exam script, if and only if you have failed a module and must resit it in order to progress to the next year.
 No other exam scripts will be made available to students.
-Tutors and lecturers will not be able to provide further individual feedback or explanation and you will not be able to use the script to challenge marks.
+Class tutors and lecturers will not be able to provide further individual feedback or explanations and you will not be able to use the script to challenge marks.
 Please note that the moderation process may have had the effect that the final mark on your script does not coincide exactly with the marks given to each part.

 While you may appeal against an exam board decision, there is no provision under the University guidelines for you to challenge the academic judgement of the examiners or to dispute the marks awarded in individual modules or pieces of work.

-If you have any concerns or feedback about the examination process then please contact the Quality Assurance and Examinations Coordinator in the first instance.
+If you have any concerns or feedback about the examination process then please contact the Examinations Coordinator in the first instance: economics.exams@warwick.ac.uk.

 Examination boards